EBiCS/EasyDIY-ESC/README.md

 They are power for your uart-connected board.
 If it’s a 5v board, solder the 5v solder jumper, if it needs 3.3v solder the 3v3 jumper.
 Never solder both!

 * **Can you assemble it for me?**
-You can get the SMD side pre-assembled at jlcpcb.
-The gerber files, pick and place, and BOM are prepared for it. (at the time of design all parts were in stock for jlcpcb SMT service).
+You can get the SMD side pre-assembled at jlcpcb (at the time of design all parts were in stock for jlcpcb SMT service).
 So you’ll only need to solder the through-hole parts and the modules.
-I don’t plan on selling any assembled PCBs.
+Currently there is no plan on selling any assembled PCBs.

 * **I want more power!!!**
 This might not go well.
 So good luck, you’ll probably need it.
 Please don't blame us when it goes up in smoke.
 But do let us know how it goes.
 Disclamer aside, here are some basic suggestions: